Sircjarr/RandomSample/README.md

 # RandomSample
-Produces a text file that displays a chosen random number of trees given a vineyard with any number of rows and columns.
-This program is used for entomology experiments.
+This is a simple program that produces a text file displaying a chosen random number of trees given a vineyard with any number of rows and columns.
+This program was used for entomology experiments.

+Sample output can be viewed in out.txt.